liyonghelpme/Bounce/README.md

 # Bounce

-Bounce is a lightweight 3D physics engine for games.
+Bounce is a lightweight 3D physics engine for games; open-source and released under the <b>zlib</b> license.

 The basic documentation can be reached using the following link: